AlaDyn172/opskins-expresstrade-tutorial/README.md

 io.on('connection', function(socket) {
     socket.on('connected', function(tradeurl) {
         users.push(tradeurl);

-        socket.emit('message', "You are now registered on the Website!")
+        socket.emit('message', "You have registered your UID to our website!");
     });
 });
 ```